BillyPurvis/oxygen-template/README.md

 Other included files:
 - style.css: styling of the website
 - image folder: collection of all images used on the website
+- README.md: this file
+- LICENSE.md: description of the license

 Sources:
 - font: Roboto and Roboto Slab by Christian Robertson